 You can obviously do whatever size box you desire, just try to make sure you’re using all the shipping space available to you.

 Now the math has already been done for you.
-Most games in the board game industry are 11.8 x 11.8 x 3.15 in (300 x 300 x 80mm).
+Most games in the board game industry are 300 x 300 x 80mm (11.8 x 11.8 x 3.15in).
 That’s pretty much the biggest, most ergonomic size you can make a standard board game.
 And here’s the math proving that:

 You'll also need to account for the thickness of this cardboard carton.
+A .25in thickness is standard (so that's 6.5mm on each side).
 And account for the necessary wiggle room between your five units.
-If their skin-tight, you won't be able to slide them out of the case.
-There'd be nothing to grip, you'd have to tear apart the carton.
-You need some room to work with.
+If their skin-tight, you won't be able to slide them out of the case, there'd be nothing to grip, you'd have to tear apart the carton.
+You need some room to work with (so let's say 11mm on each side).

 And when stacking vertically: